-Join UKRO and USC Keck Researchers for World Kidney Day at a Community Conference Presented by Building Bridges to Optimum Health
+UKRO Participates in a Community Conference Presented by Building Bridges to Optimum Health

-Goal: To educate stakeholders and provide an opportunity for participants to contribute to the development of interventions to improve prevention and treatment of kidney disease.
+The conference was sponsored by Healthy African-American Families II, the Charles R. Drew University of Medicine and Science, the David Geffen School of Medicine at UCLA, and the RAND Corporation to educate stakeholders and provide an opportunity for participants to contribute to the development of interventions to improve prevention and treatment of kidney disease.
+The community benefits included:

-- Exposure to current information on kidney disease and treatment options
+- Exposure to current data on kidney disease and treatment options

 - Information about community-based practices that support families affected by kidney disease

-- Opportunity for patients to tell about their experiences with kidney disease
+- Chances for patients to tell about their experiences with kidney disease

-- Learn how to access health resources in your community
+- Learning how to find health resources in various communities

-- Sign up for post-conference activities focused on mobilizing the community on the issues of kidney disease
+- Opportunities to sign up for post-conference activities focused on mobilizing the community on the issue of kidney disease